sekaiproject/ponscripter-fork/INSTALL.md

 But the question most people want answered is "How do I bundle my game for distribution".

-1. Copy the file `src/Makefile.game` to your own file named `src/Makefile.mygame`
+1. Copy the file `src/Makefile.game` to your own file named `src/Makefile.mygame`.
-2. Look at `Makefile.narci` as an example, and replace whatever you can in your new game-specific makefile with your own information
+2. Look at `Makefile.narci` as an example, and replace whatever you can in your new game-specific makefile with your own information.
+3. Put your game's data (`0.utf`, `*.arc`, etc) in a folder called `gamedata` in the root directory.
+This will be automatically copied into the created app.
-3. Provided you've filled it out thoroughly enough, you should be able to do something similar to this:
+4. Provided you've filled out the game-specific Makefile thoroughly enough, you should be able to do something like this:

 ```
 make osxapp GAME=mygame